 Applicants who are currently residing in a nursing home, but could live in a home setting with needed assistance, are also eligible for this program.

 While the Kentucky Homecare Program is available throughout the state of Kentucky, the services offered may vary based on location.
 Services offered may include a home health aide who can assist with ADLs, such as bathing, dressing, and other personal care needs, as well as IADLs, like delivery of meals, coordination between caregivers and local non-profit agencies in the area, household chores and laundry, and doing minor household repairs.
 This program may also allow for respite, including Alzheimer’s respite care services, giving caregivers a needed break from providing care for the eligible applicant.
 Respite care may be provided in-home or in an adult day care facility.

-As mentioned previously, there may be a fee for services based on a sliding scale, which is based on the applicant's income.
+As mentioned before, there may be a fee for services based on a sliding scale, which is based on the applicant’s income.
 Any fees, should they apply, are well below the market rate for similar services.

 The Kentucky Homecare Program is administered by the Kentucky Department for Aging and Independent Living (DAIL) through Area Agencies on Aging and Independent Living (AAAIL); there are 15 area agencies throughout the state.
 For more information about this program, or to request an application, contact the AAAIL in your area here or call 502-564-6930.
 You can also find limited information about this program here.
 Area agencies include the following:

 Make note that there be waiting lists in some of these areas.
 The waiting list is needs based, meaning applicants with lower income and greater functional need are given priority.